its-ashu-otf/Manage-Driver-Updates/README.md

 ## 🚀 Future Add Ons
-- I will be adding a ability to enable or disable The Updates Through Group Policy & System.cpl too
+- I will be adding a ability to enable or disable The Updates Through System.cpl too

 ## Screenshots